mmistakes/minimal-mistakes/_posts/2019-08-29-you've-been-hacked-ACID-might-help.md

 ----

-The Era of “Move Fast and Break Things” [is over](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over), according to Hemant Taneja, a managing director at General Catalyst (a venture capital firm).
+According to Hemant Taneja, a managing director at General Catalyst (a venture capital firm), the Era of “Move Fast and Break Things” [is over](https://hbr.org/2019/01/the-era-of-move-fast-and-break-things-is-over).
 He argues that there must be stakeholder accountability across the spectrum, taking into account the increasing impact of today’s technologies.
-It would be relatively easy for companies starting up to develop a culture that takes careful account of cyber security as opposed to building minimum viable products that could be easily exposed to malicious attacks.
+The incremental effort when starting up to develop a culture that takes careful account of cyber security as opposed to building minimum viable products that could be easily exposed to malicious attacks.

 For established enterprises handling increasing amounts of data and with the pressure to build products fast as a competitive edge, building a protection first culture will take time.
 It will need the buy-in of everyone in the organization from C-level and all the way down to the data encoder.
 I hope that the frameworks that I've proposed here will serve as a guide in doing just that.